 The manufacturer of the truck, according to Wired, is hoping that an autonomous truck will save lives.
 About 90 percent of the 330,000 Truck accidents reported in 2012 were a result of driver error.
 Another viewpoint in favor of these trucks is that less and less drivers are obtaining the qualifications needed to drive a semi-trailer.

 Motorists should not worry just yet though, it is likely that this self-driving trucks will not be on major roadways for another decade.
 The automaker still needs millions more test miles on the books in a variety of locations and weather conditions truck drivers typically drive through.

 Have you or someone you love been injured in a truck accident caused by a careless driver?
-You may be entitled to compensation for your pain and suffering.
+A personal injury lawyer from our law firm can help to determine if you may be entitled to compensation for your pain and suffering.